FAST-HEP/fast-carpenter/README.rst

 * fast-curator: to orchestrate the lists of datasets to be processed
 * coffee: to help the developer(s) write code

+A tool from the Faster Analysis Software Taskforce: http://fast-hep.web.cern.ch/

 Installation and usage
 ----------------------